mozilla/firefox-browser-architecture/text/0012-jsonfile.md

 Advantages of this approach:
 - It's relatively simple, with serialization and deserialization being the only steps.
 - Because the file is rewritten frequently, there is some hard-to-measure resilience to gradual file corruption.
-- The file on disk is human-readable and editable, which is convenient for development, test, and support.
+- The file on disk is — unless compressed — human-readable and editable, which is convenient for development, test, and support.
+- Automatic opt-in whole-file compression is offered by JSONFile.
-- The in-memory data can be queried and manipulated synchronously.
+- The in-memory data can be queried and manipulated synchronously and quickly, assuming the representation is a good match for retrieval patterns.
 - Development is 'natural' for front-end developers — get things working with only in-memory data, then add persistence on top.

 Disadvantages:
 - Versioning is often an afterthought: engineers rarely think to version in-memory data formats.
 - Change tracking is almost always an afterthought, thanks to the 'natural' development process: adding syncing later becomes difficult.
-- Users can edit the file on disk, which can result in persistent state that was never created by the component's own logic.
+- Users feel relatively empowered to edit readable files on disk, which can result in persistent state that was never created by the component's own logic.
+The use of compressed formats makes this less likely.
 - Frequent writes will cause the entire file to be written to disk repeatedly, [which causes complaints about SSD impact](https://bugzilla.mozilla.org/show_bug.cgi?id=1304389).
 - The entire file typically needs to be read into memory to be used, which increases memory footprint and can impact startup time.
 - Writes at shutdown harm the user experience and don't happen during a crash.